Minimizing transients via the Kreiss system norm: More system norms for transients

 where $\|M\|_{r,p}$ is the $\ell_p \to \ell_r$ induced matrix norm.
 This may lead to other criteria compatible with the goal to sensing $L^1 \to L^\infty$ amplification.
 Tractable expressions are obtained e.g. for $p=1$, $r=\infty$, which corresponds to taking $\xi\in \ell_1$, $\eta\in \ell_1$.
 Here we get the estimate

 which reads as

 with a finite maximum of SISO Kreiss constants and transient growth norms involved.
 This practical entry-wise Kreiss norm offers potential to weigh some channels more than others.
-An upper bound of $\mathcal M_0$ is readily obtained as $en \max_{ik} \mathcal K(c_i e^{A\bullet}b_k)$ from Theorem \ref{KreissUB}.
+The upper bound of $\mathcal M_0$ is again $e n \max_{ik} \mathcal K(c_i e^{A\bullet}b_k)$ from Theorem \ref{KreissUB}.